graemetait/cakephp-file-storage-behavior/README.md

 		public $actsAs = array('CakeFileStorage.FileStorage');

-3. Your model's database schema will need fields for filename, type and size, and if storing the file in the db also content.
+3. Your model's database schema will need fields for filename, type and size.
+If storing the file in the filesystem you will also need one named hash, and if storing in db one named content.
 Here is an example schema.

 		CREATE TABLE `files` (
 		  `id` int(11) unsigned NOT NULL AUTO_INCREMENT,